 Are You Facing Felony Charges?
-Partner with an Experienced Criminal Defense Attorney in Berks County, PA
+Partner with an Experienced Criminal Defense Attorney in Reading, PA

 If you are accused of committing a felony, you undoubtedly have to deal with a significant amount of stress and confusion.
-Defending yourself is your top priority, and as such, it’s important to find a felony lawyer to help.
-If you need a top-notch criminal defense law firm in the Berks County, PA area, then contact John J. Grenko, Attorney at Law.
+Defending yourself is your top priority, and as such, it’s important to find a criminal lawyer to help.
+If you need a top-notch criminal justice attorney in the Reading, PA area, then contact John J. Grenko, Attorney at Law.
 Attorney Grenko is an experienced criminal defense attorney with more than four decades of experience.
 He knows you don’t deserve the extreme penalties that accompany felony charges and will fight aggressively to help protect you and your rights.
-Call to speak to a dependable felony attorney today.
+Call to speak to a dependable criminal attorney today.

-Attorney Grenko has been practicing for four decade and serves areas throughout the Berks County, PA area, including:
+Attorney Grenko has been practicing for four decade and serves areas near the Reading, PA area, including: